Zaify007/control-repo/README.md

 # control-repo
-This is a test repository for testing purposes.
+This is a test repository for learning purposes.